 SaaS solutions are cloud-based applications managed and maintained by the vendor, so you don’t have to worry about the software infrastructure.

-And PaaS solutions provide a platform to develop, run, and manage applications.
+PaaS solutions provide a platform to develop, run, and manage applications.

 Conclusion

-In conclusion, you can choose the best option to suit your needs; whether it be Software as a Service, Infrastructure as a Service, or Platform as a Service.
-SPL can be used with AWS, but it depends on the user’s specific needs.
+Depending on the user’s specific needs, SPL can be used with AWS.
 Other services like Microsoft Azure and Google Cloud Platform offer similar services that can be used instead of SPL and AWS.

 The table below visually represents the three services and their pros and cons.